 Squick - Captain Fanzone dangling a loogie towards Rattletrap, and sucking it back in when the latter telling him what he wants.
 Excuse me for a sec....

 "Don't say that name!
 You don't deserve to say that name!
-You're not Elita-1, you mutant freak.
-Elita-1 went off-line a long time ago."
+You're not Elita-One, you mutant freak.
+Elita-One went off-line a long time ago."

-Take That, Scrappy!: Rodimus Prime, in his first appearance he ends up getting afflicted with cosmic rust.
+Take That, Scrappy!: Rodimus Prime, in his first appearance, ends up getting afflicted with cosmic rust.
 This has satisfied some fans who don't like Rody.

-They Changed It, Now It Sucks - When Takara Tomy announced that they were tying Animated (well, their handling of the show) with the movie-verse, change in episode order and renaming Bulkhead to Ironhide (even though there was already an "Ironhide")...
-Well...it sure did help that the Japanese dub didn't turn out to have any major tie-ins with the movie-verse at all and had some awesome music by Jam Project.
+When Takara Tomy announced that they were tying Animated (well, their handling of the show) with the movie-verse, change in episode order and renaming Bulkhead to Ironhide (even though there was already an "Ironhide")...
+Well...it sure did help that the Japanese dub didn't turn out to have any major tie-ins with the movie-verse at all and had some awesome music by JAM Project.
 What actually ended up going on: change in episode order and Ironhide rename still happened, fans were also annoyed by cuts to the episodes made in favor of live action segments featuring the Ototbotto family.
 There were also various instances of Cultural Translation and some characterization changes made, like Bulkhe—uh, Ironhidebecoming more of a simpleton than the original Bulkhead and Bayformer Ironhide ever were.

 To say that some fans were not pleased when it was revealed that in this show's universe Optimus was not the Big Good of the Autobots but just a low level commander would be the understatement of the decade.